AuroraHosts/eBPF-Research/README.md

     // so without this next line, the verifier would not allow the program to run.
     // This is because it could produce an error if the packet was malformed.
     // The condition is essentially checking if the bytes within the IP header
     // are within the bounds of the last byte of the packet.
-Otherwise we could have an 	// out of bounds memory access. if ((void *) ip + sizeof(*ip) <= data_end) {
+Otherwise we could have an
+    // out of bounds memory access.
+    if ((void *) ip + sizeof(*ip) <= data_end) {

         // This line is not standard, this is our "filtering."
 It's not very complex
         // though.
 It's just checking if the current packet is a UDP packet.
 This
         // is done by using the IP protocol number found in the IP header.
 Each
         // IP-based protocol has its own number, the number for UDP is 17.
-        //IPPROTO_UDP is just a constant that's easier to remember than 17.
+        // IPPROTO_UDP is just a constant that's easier to remember than 17.
         // There also exists constants for other protocols, like IPPROTO_TCP. if (ip->protocol == IPPROTO_UDP) {
             // This final line just drops the packet if it is a UDP packet.